MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Timon:
 - Find more things that we need to order as one order takes ages
 - provide input for the solar panel bracket
-- get a bunch of 2.5mm allen keys
+- got a bunch of 2.5mm allen keys

 #### Xavier:
 - Dropped the pixhawk flght controller in favor of an imu sensor to perform slam with ros, Lidar, the ultrasound sensors and the the raspberry